Boiyee/Four-Card-Feature/README.md

 ### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.
+By the end of this project, I want to focus on JavaScript and Node.js .

 ### Useful resources

-- [Example resource 1](https://boiyee.github.io/Calculator/) - This helped me with my styling
+- [Example resource 1](https://boiyee.github.io/Calculator/) - This helped me with my styling my grid layout
-- [Example resource 2](https://boiyee.github.io/Bento-Grid/) - This also helped with writing some of the codes
+- [Example resource 2](https://boiyee.github.io/Bento-Grid/) - This also helped with writing some of the layouts

 ## Author